 # 2bb9bb4 commit 2

-alters the history.
+# 2d79e7e commit 1git reset --hard alters the history.
 Be careful with this command

 GitHub and co are cloud-based git repository hosting services